mcgonago/mymcp/README.md

 ## Complete MCP Configuration

-To configure all three agents in Cursor at once:
+To configure all agents in Cursor at once:

 1. Open Cursor Settings (**Ctrl/Cmd + ,**)
 2. Search for: **MCP Servers**